pytr-org/pytr/README.md

 Make sure Python and a Python package manager like pip or [pipx](https://pipx.pypa.io/) (recommended) is installed.

-Install release from PyPI with
+Install release from PyPI with:
 ```sh
 pipx install pytr
 ```